Centerville City Schools sends message to parents about switch to virtual learning

 In a video message to parents Dr. Tom Henderson, Superintendent of Centerville City Schools said, “On a daily basis we need to fill more than 100 positions with substitute teachers and support staff and it has become increasingly difficult to find enough people to do that.”

-According to the school’s online dashboard, forty-one new positive covid-19 cases were reported between November 9 and November 13.
-Some parents said a statewide plan would have saved the added stress to working families.
+According to the school’s online dashboard, 41 new positive COVID-19 cases were reported between Nov.
+9 and Nov.
+13. Some parents said a statewide plan would have saved the added stress to working families.

 “I don’t think that there was really any reason to return in person from a health and safety perspective so soon in the school year it would’ve been nice to have a unified approach from the county or from the state,” said Chris Grande, who has three students in Centerville City Schools.
 He and his wife opted to keep their kids in remote learning to avoid the back and forth.